 If you feel sore, tired, or less motivated to go walk, you could be suffering from overtraining or burnout – and you’re not alone!
 There is actually such a thing as walking too much.
 This could mean that you’re feeling tired or sore after a tough walking workout.
-You may feel that your motivation to walk is flagging, or you might be focusing too much on numbers and not having fun.
+Burnout can be mental as well as physical.
+You may feel that you’re losing motivation to walk, or you might be focusing too much on numbers and not having fun.
 It’s natural for this to happen from time to time, but you can get through it and keep hitting your personal step goal!

 You could be suffering from overtraining or burnout, but you can get your motivation back and hit your 10,000 steps!
 If you’ve found yourself staring at your favorite pair of walking shoes and thinking that walking has, become a chore, it’s probably time for a change!
 You’ll enjoy walking much more by changing up your routine, paying special attention to aches and pains, and focusing on fun instead of numbers.